tpwatson/phaser3-xrpl-plugin/README.md

-# phaser3-xrpl-plugin
+# Integrating the XRP Ledger into Phaser 3 Games

-Open Source Phaser 3 Plugin to bring the XRP Ledger into your projects.
+## This is just a prototype for demonstrating the XRPL testnet within the Phaser3 game scope.